lawrie/fpga-computer-history/README.md

 The first successful console was the Atari 2600.

-Here it is recreated on a TinyFPGA BX, playing the clasic game, Adeventure:
+Here it is recreated on a TinyFPGA BX, playing the classic game, Adventure:

 ![Atari 2600](https://discourse.tinyfpga.com/uploads/default/optimized/1X/8485400779b614afa54cd73240bf407e695ea9db_1_690x388.jpeg)